JohnDee15/tinyprinter.club-old/readme.md

 Uncomment the self-test in `printer.py` then run it.
 If you did everything well, you should have a bunch of infos printed on your Paperang!

 Let's get `sirius-client` working.
-Install ts-node globally (`npm install ts-node`), then do a `yarn install`.
+Install ts-node globally (`npm install -g ts-node`), then do a `yarn install`.
 Put your printer file into the `fixtures` folder, then edit `bin/client.ts` and point `printerDataPath` to it.
 Edit `src/device/printer/filesystem-printer.ts` and update it with the temp directory we use for communication that you created two paragraphs before.

 Now run both projects (`python3 littlepriter.py` and `ts-node bin/client.ts`), and you're ready to print something!